robin277t/CV/README.md

 ## <a name="me">About me</a>

-Former founder turned full-stack software developer, keen to take on any challenge in the programming world.
-Recent graduate from Makers Academy, with a diverse background of 5 years in the corporate sector (analytics & product management) and 6 years with a design/e-commerce start-up (co-founder).
+Former company founder turned software developer.
+Recent graduate from Makers Academy, with a diverse background of 5 years in the corporate sector (analytics & product management) & 6 years with a start-up (co-founder).
+I moved into coding because I want to work around intelligent people, enjoy being able to see the results of my work, and get to constantly learn new things in a cutting-edge industry.
 <br></br>
 Read [here](https://medium.com/@robintyler87/why-i-decided-on-a-career-in-programming-3060c68e5621) about why I code, and [here's](https://medium.com/@robintyler87/the-story-of-my-start-up-d1a6c97f2c0c) the story of my start-up journey.